So, here you are: in need of wrenches, ratchets, sockets…You know, all those fundamental DIY buddies helping you get some proper work done.

 Kobalt rely on Taiwanese factories for most of their manufacture.
 Now, I’m not sure about you, but my impressions is that Made in Taiwan is two steps above your standard Chinese quality.

-In other words, Kobalt sockets, wrenches and ratchets have a slightly better manufacture.
+In other words, Kobalt sockets and wrenches generally have a slightly better manufacture.
 This also applies to the 227-piece set.

 Other notable differences